Confessions of a Yard Sale Fanatic

 If you see an item that you may or may not want, pick it up anyhow and carry it around a bit, then decide.
 Because if you don't, by the time you decide that you want it, someone else will have bought it and you'll be kicking yourself the rest of the day.
 If you are yardsaling with small kids, try to hold their purchases too.
 I've seen situations where a kid will put down a toy for a split second and another kid will grab it.

 It's good to bring a lot of small bills and change especially if you plan on making small purchases.
-Don’t be afraid to haggle a price down if you feel it is too high.
-The worst that the seller can say is no. I think it’s in very bad taste to haggle a price down from $1.00 to .50 only to whip out a $20 bill to pay for it.
+Don�t be afraid to haggle a price down if you feel it is too high.
+The worst that the seller can say is no. But don't low-ball, it's tacky.
+And don't haggle a price down from $1.00 to .50 only to whip out a $20 bill to pay for it.
+I will give you the stink-eye if you do that at one of my sales.
 Believe me, it happens.
-If I think the price is fair or a steal, I don’t bother haggling.
+If I think the price is fair or a steal, I don�t bother haggling.
 Nothing is more annoying to me (when having a yardsale) is to have a customer who wants to haggle on every little item.
 Also, I would not drive up in a Lexus expecting to haggle.
 Drive the junker instead.
 Or at least park the Lexus around the block before you walk up to the yardsale.

 When making a purchase, carefully look over an item before you buy it.
 Most items are sold "as is."
 If you get home and your purchase doesn't work or is missing a piece, you are probably out of luck.
-If it’s an electrical appliance, ask to plug it in to test it.
+If it�s an electrical appliance, ask to plug it in to test it.
+If you have questions about how an item is supposed to work, ask about it before you agree to buy it.
+The seller is more likely to be helpful before they get your money.

 Be wary of items that may have been recalled by the manufacturer.
 It's kind of tricky because it seems that everything imaginable has been recalled for some reason or another.
 Be especially selective about baby things.
 (Personally, I would avoid buying a child's car seat at a yard sale even if I knew it wasn't a "recalled" one, just because you have no idea if the car seat has been involved in an accident or anything).
 If you are unsure about an item you've purchased, call the Consumer Product Safety Commission at 1-800-638-2772 or visit their website.
 For a general idea on what things to avoid, click here.

 Be careful when digging through a box of used kitchen utensils - so you don't get cut by an old rusty knife.
-(I often rummage through boxes like this looking for collectible spoons.)

 Often times, if you've purchased a large item (like a sofa or a chest of drawers) at a yardsale, you may need to come back later with a truck.
 Before you leave the first time, make sure you get a receipt if you've paid in cash (or offer to write a check for the item, then promise to exchange the check with cash when you come back with the truck.
 Some sellers are uneasy (and rightfully so, about accepting a check from a stranger).
 Tip: if you have to come back later in the day to pick up the item, take a small piece of it with you before you leave the first time, like a cushion or drawer.
 Why?
 It will prevent other zealous customers offering the seller more $$$ for the item than what you paid for it.
 You don't want to go back to the house and have the item not there and the seller saying "sorry - here's your money back, someone else offered me a higher price".
 Most sellers are reputable and wouldn't do that, but I'm just trying to prevent the worse case scenario.

 Lastly, if you see an item you would like (but is priced too high and the seller won't negotiate), give the seller your name and telephone number and tell them you are interested if it doesn't sell by the end of the day and they are willing to come down on the price.
-One reader's suggestion: carry extra business cards for this purpose, who knows, YOU may end up selling THEM something!

 H o m e

-No part of this website may be reproduced without written permission.
+All contents � Copyright 2017 The Yardsale Queen, Inc. No part of this website may be reproduced without written permission.